Water Testing Programme

 Empowering Volunteers across the catchment to Protect Water Quality

-River Mole River Watch launched an ambitious water quality testing program across the River Mole catchment area in May 2023.
+River Mole River Watch launched an ambitious water quality testing programme across the River Mole catchment area in May 2023.

 Efficient Data Collection and Analysis